All Episodes

 That's what they do.

-They didn't want to sway the election either way, and this this goes directly to sources I had been speaking to as early as we started breaking these stories last year.
+And this goes directly to sources I've been speaking to as early as we started breaking these stories last year.

-And you remember there were all these little elements coming out of uh Clapper, uh James Clapper, John Brennan, everybody who tried to kind of push in the direction that there was some kind of nefarious action taking place between Russia and possibly people within the Trump campaign.
+And you remember there were all these little elements coming out of Clapper, James Clapper, John Brennan, everybody who tried to kind of push in the direction that there was some kind of nefarious action taking place between Russia and possibly people within the Trump campaign.

 But what we see here directly in this indictment was exactly what Russian experts, Russian analysts at the CIA and other agencies had said from the beginning.

-Well, they didn't want it didn't matter whether it was Trump or Hillary Clinton.
+Look, they didn't want it didn't matter whether it was Trump or Hillary Clinton.

-They wanted to sow discord, they wanted to make life impossible, and guess what?
+They wanted to make life impossible.

-Some in the media, some of the Democrats, even some Republicans are responsible for actually feeding into the Russian discord, doing exactly what the Russians wanted, and then spreading these malicious rumors and lies.
+Some in the media, some of the Democrats, maybe some Republicans are responsible for actually feeding into the Russian discord, doing exactly what the Russians wanted, and then spreading these malicious rumors and lies.

-Um let me welcome to the program uh David Schoen and uh David, you are a civil rights and criminal defense attorney, correct?
+And David, you are a civil rights and criminal defense attorney, correct?

 Yes, sir.

-Um now this gets to the heart of what this special counsel has been appointed to do.
+Now, this gets to the heart of what this special counsel has been appointed to do.

-I can play person after person after person on intel committees, The Senate, the House, uh I can play Clapper and Brennan and Feinstein and Joe Manchin and even Maxime Waters all saying uh well there's plenty of smoke, but there's no evidence of Trump Russia collusion.
+I can play Clapper and Brennan and Feinstein and Joe Manchin and even Maxime Waters all saying, well, there's plenty of smoke, but there's no evidence of Trump-Russia collusion.

-You met with the inspector general, Michael Horowitz, we're expecting his report in March at some point, and several FBI officials to discuss Weissman.
+We're expecting his report in March at some point, and several FBI officials to discuss Weissman.

 What do you think of a special counsel that would appoint somebody like Andrew Weissman?